dotnet/AspNetDocs/aspnet/SameSite/system-web-samesite.md

 Because the 2016 and 2019 draft specifications are not compatible, the November 2019 .Net Framework update introduces some changes that may be breaking.

-1. Session State and Forms Authentication cookies are now written to the network as `Lax` instead of unspecified.
+* Session State and Forms Authentication cookies are now written to the network as `Lax` instead of unspecified.
-    - While most applications will work with `SameSite=Lax` cookies, applications that POST across sites or applications that **make use of `iframe`** may find that their session state or forms auth cookies are not being used as expected.
-To remedy this issue, change the `cookieSameSite` value in the appropriate config section as discussed above.
+  * While most apps work with `SameSite=Lax` cookies, apps that POST across sites or applications that make use of `iframe` may find that their session state or forms authorization cookies aren't being used as expected.
+To remedy this, change the `cookieSameSite` value in the appropriate configuration section as discussed previously.

-2. HttpCookies that explicitly set `SameSite=None` in code or config will now have that value written with the cookie, whereas it was previously omitted.
+* HttpCookies that explicitly set `SameSite=None` in code or configuration now have that value written with the cookie, whereas it was previously omitted.
 This may cause issues with older browsers that only support the 2016 draft standard.
-    - When targeting browsers supporting the 2019 draft standard with `SameSite=None` cookies, remember to also mark them `Secure` or they may not be recognized.
+  * When targeting browsers supporting the 2019 draft standard with `SameSite=None` cookies, remember to also mark them `Secure` or they may not be recognized.
-    - To revert to the 2016 behavior of not writing `SameSite=None`, use the app setting `aspnet:SupressSameSiteNone=true`.
+  * To revert to the 2016 behavior of not writing `SameSite=None`, use the app setting `aspnet:SupressSameSiteNone=true`.
 Note that this will apply to all HttpCookies in the app.

 ### Azure App Service—SameSite cookie handling